Montana Wing Civil Air Patrol

 The Montana Wing of Civil Air Patrol (CAP) is the highest echelon of Civil Air Patrol in the state of Montana.
 Montana Wing headquarters are located on Malmstrom Air Force Base in Great Falls, Montana.
-The Montana Wing consists of roughly 300 cadet and adult members across the state of Montana.
+The Montana Wing consists of nearly 400 cadet and adult members across the state of Montana.

 Mission

 Established in 1941, Civil Air Patrol is the official auxiliary of the U.S. Air Force and as such is a member of its Total Force.
-In its auxiliary role, CAP operates a fleet of 560 single-engine Cessna aircraft and more than 2,000 small Unmanned Aircraft Systems (sUAS) and performs about 90% of all search and rescue operations within the contiguous United States as tasked by the Air Force Rescue Coordination Center.
-Often using innovative cellphone forensics and radar analysis software, CAP was credited by the AFRCC with saving 130 lives during the past fiscal year.
-CAP’s 54,000 members also perform homeland security, disaster relief and drug interdiction missions at the request of federal, state and local agencies.
+In its auxiliary role, CAP operates a fleet of 560 single-engine Cessna aircraft and 1,550 small Unmanned Aircraft Systems (sUAS) and performs about 90% of continental U.S. inland search and rescue missions as tasked by the Air Force Rescue Coordination Center.
+Often using innovative cellphone forensics and radar analysis software, CAP was credited by the AFRCC with saving 110 lives in fiscal 2019.
+CAP’s 66,000 members also perform homeland security, disaster relief and drug interdiction missions at the request of federal, state and local agencies.
 As a nonprofit organization, CAP plays a leading role in aerospace education using national academic standards-based STEM (science, technology, engineering and math) education.
-Members also serve as mentors to over 20,000 young people participating in CAP’s Cadet Programs.
+Members also serve as mentors to over 28,000 young people participating in CAP’s Cadet Programs.
+One of the premier public service organizations in America, CAP benefits the nation with an estimated economic impact of $209 million annually.